FriendsOfTYPO3/extension_builder/Documentation/Developer/PublishToTer.rst

 ========

 Please make sure to check twice all possible security issues.
-Add access control to all default ControllerActions which can alter data, as explained in :ref:`user-manual`.
+Add access control to all default ControllerActions which can alter data, as explained in :ref:`graphical-editor`.

 Read these online resources before publishing: